 Sometimes daily communication between school and home is required.
 This is usually through Class Dojo or Tapestry.
+There is also always a member of the Senior Leadership Team available, every morning, at drop off, for an informal conversation.
 For any concerns regarding SEND, parents are welcome to contact the school's Inclusion Manager, Mrs Lucy Coates.
-She can be contacted via telephone on Monday or Tuesday via 01748 822794 or can be e-mailed at any time on Icoates@richmondmethodist.n-yorks.sch.uk.
+She can be contacted via telephone on Monday or Tuesday via 01748 822794 or can be e-mailed at any time on leaders@richmondmethodist.n-yorks.sch.uk.

-Our school's SEND Governor is Mrs Kathleen Bradley.
+Our school's SEND Governor is Mrs Hannah Long.
 She keeps in close touch with Mrs Coates, overseeing the provision and progress for our pupils with SEND.